llamasearchai/OpenWorld/README.md

 2.  **Create and activate a virtual environment (highly recommended):**
     ```bash
     python -m venv .venv
-    source .venv/bin/activate  # On Windows: .venv\\Scripts\\activate
+    source .venv/bin/activate  # On Windows: .venv\Scripts\activate
     ```
-    *We recommend naming your virtual environment `.venv` as it\'s a common standard and often recognized by IDEs.*
+    *We recommend naming your virtual environment `.venv` as it's a common standard and often recognized by IDEs.*

 3.  **Install dependencies using Poetry (recommended for development):**
     OpenWorld uses [Poetry](https://python-poetry.org/) for dependency management and packaging.